h365chen/socassess/docs/src/basic_use_of_socassess.md

-In the above example, if the student's program passed both `test_it::test_level_1` and `test_it::test_level_2`, then both feedback messages *Congrats! test_level_1 passed.* and *Congrats! test_level_2 passed.* should be shown. socassess uses `one_separator` to concat the two messages to form `{text}`, then the final message for this one question will be formatted using `one`, with `{question}` being replaced by `level`.
+In the above example, if the student's program passed both `test_it::test_level_1` and `test_it::test_level_2`, then both feedback messages *Congrats! test_level_1 passed.* and *Congrats! test_level_2 passed.* should be shown. socassess uses `one_separator` to concatenate the two messages to form `{text}`, then the final message for this one question will be formatted using `one`, with `{question}` being replaced by `level`.
 Therefore, the feedback should look like: